kiwijos/koha-docker/README.md

 ## Configuration

-All configuration options are available in the [`default.env` file](default.env).
+All configuration options are available in the [`.env` file](.env).
 You can modify this file directly or create a custom `.env` file to override specific settings.
-The current compose file will automatically pick up a file called `override.env` if it exists.

-Experienced users may also want to set environment variables temporarily with the `--env` flag.
+Some users may also want to set environment variables temporarily with the `--env` flag for quick testing.

 ### Key Configuration Options